keithrbennett/rexe/README.md

 as a single argument.
 An excellent reference for how they differ is [here](https://stackoverflow.com/questions/6697753/difference-between-single-and-double-quotes-in-bash).

-Personally, I find single quotes more useful since special characters like `$` in my Ruby code will not be disturbed.
+Personally, I find single quotes more useful since I usually don't want special characters in my Ruby code  like `$` to be processed by the shell.

 When specifying the Ruby code, feel free to fall back on Ruby's super useful `%q{}` and `%Q{}`, equivalent to single and double quotes, respectively.